 9. West Yellowstone, Montana

 While most of the massive Yellowstone National Park is in Wyoming, West Yellowstone in Montana is the best place to stay and enter the park.
-In fact, the West Entrance is the most popular way to get into the park.
-Why is the West Entrance more popular than every other entrance, you ask?
-It’s the closest entrance to see the park’s incredible geysers that blast thousands of gallons of piping hot water and steam hundreds of feet into the air!
+In fact, the West Entrance is the most popular way to arrive.
+Why, you might be wondering?
+Simple: It’s the closest entrance to see the park’s incredible geysers that blast thousands of gallons of piping hot water and steam hundreds of feet into the air!

 Things to Do in West Yellowstone